Can You Sue On Behalf Of Someone Else? – A Complete Guide For Claiming Compensation For Someone Else

 - What Is A Litigation Friend?

-- Calculating Compensation On Behalf Of Another Person
+- Bringing A Claim On Behalf Of A Vulnerable Person

 - Bringing A Claim On Behalf Of A Deceased Person